 James plays the 'Ex-Robert Barrett' cello made in 2004 by Rainer Beilharz, kindly on loan from Professor Mitra Guha in memory of her late husband.

-Musician Beneficiary Support generously provided by ANAMsyndicate – Eric Dias and Roger Bau, Michael Schwarz and David Clouston, Liz O'Shaughnessy and Roger Badalassi, Jerry Koliha and Marlene Krelle, The Orloff Family Charitable Trust, Youth Music Foundation of Australia, Anonymous (1)
+Musician Beneficiary Support generously provided by ANAMsyndicate – Eric Dias & Roger Bau, Michael Schwarz & David Clouston, Liz O'Shaughnessy & Roger Badalassi, Jerry Koliha & Marlene Krelle, The Orloff Family Charitable Trust, Youth Music Foundation of Australia, Anonymous (1)

 Photo and video by Pia Johnson